jtmoon79/super-speedy-syslog-searcher/README.md

 Usage: s4 [OPTIONS] <PATHS>...

 Arguments:
   <PATHS>...
-Path(s) of syslog files or directories.
-Directories will be
+Path(s) of log files or directories.
-              recursed, remaining on the same filesystem.
-Symlinks will be followed
+              Directories will be recursed.
+Symlinks will be followed.
+              Paths may also be passed via STDIN, one per line.
+The user must supply argument "-" to signify PATHS are available from STDIN.

 Options:
   -a, --dt-after <DT_AFTER>
           DateTime Filter After: print syslog lines with a datetime that is at or after this datetime.
-For example, "20200102T120000" or "-5d" -b, --dt-before <DT_BEFORE>
+For example, "20200102T120000" or "-5d".
+  -b, --dt-before <DT_BEFORE>
           DateTime Filter Before: print syslog lines with a datetime that is at or before this datetime.
-For example, "20200103T230000" or "@+1d+11h" -t, --tz-offset <TZ_OFFSET>
+          For example, "20200103T230000" or "@+1d+11h"
-          DateTime Timezone Offset for syslines with a datetime that does not include a timezone, this will be used.
+  -t, --tz-offset <TZ_OFFSET>
+          Default timezone offset for datetimes without a timezone.
           For example, "-0800", "+02:00", or "EDT".
-Ambiguous named timezones parsed from logs will use this value, e.g. timezone "IST". (to pass a value with leading "-", use ", e.g. "-t=-0800").
+Ambiguous named timezones parsed from logs will use this value, e.g. timezone "IST" (to pass a value with leading "-", quote the argument, e.g. "-t=-0800").
-          Default is local system timezone offset. [default: -08:00] -u, --prepend-utc
+          Default value is the local system timezone offset.
+          [default: -08:00]
+  -u, --prepend-utc
-          Prepend DateTime in the UTC Timezone for every line -l, --prepend-local
+          Prepend DateTime in the UTC Timezone for every line.
+  -l, --prepend-local
-          Prepend DateTime in the Local Timezone for every line -d, --prepend-dt-format <PREPEND_DT_FORMAT>
+          Prepend DateTime in the Local Timezone for every line.
+  -d, --prepend-dt-format <PREPEND_DT_FORMAT>
-          Prepend DateTime using strftime format string
+          Prepend DateTime using strftime format string.
           [default: %Y%m%dT%H%M%S%.3f%z]
   -n, --prepend-filename
-          Prepend file basename to every line
+          Prepend file basename to every line.
   -p, --prepend-filepath
-          Prepend file full path to every line
+          Prepend file full path to every line.
   -w, --prepend-file-align
-          Align column widths of prepended data
+          Align column widths of prepended data.
       --prepend-separator <PREPEND_SEPARATOR>
-          Separator string for prepended data [default: :]
+          Separator string for prepended data. [default: :]
   -c, --color <COLOR_CHOICE>
-          Choose to print to terminal using colors [default: auto] [possible values: always, auto, never] -z, --blocksz <BLOCKSZ>
+          Choose to print to terminal using colors.
+          [default: auto] [possible values: always, auto, never] -z, --blocksz <BLOCKSZ>
           Read blocks of this size in bytes.
           May pass value as any radix (hexadecimal, decimal, octal, binary).
           Using the default value is recommended.
-          Most useful for developers [default: 65535] -s, --summary
+          Most useful for developers.
+          [default: 65535]
+  -s, --summary
           Print a summary of files processed to stderr.
-Most useful for developers
+          Most useful for developers.
   -h, --help
           Print help information
   -V, --version